alberto-lazari/computer-science/real-time-systems/notes.md

 Also, checks, in order to be precise, need to be made early in reality

 Finally, even this algorithm can't be implemented

+## RUN
+Uses duality

+# Lecture 20 (19/05)
+## Duality
+If we solve the problem of scheduling the dual of task scheduling (when is the CPU idle?)

+When having n CPUs and n + 1 tasks the dual can be scheduled on a single CPU

+### Packing
+Combining dual and packing every case can be reduced to the n + 1 / n case

+## RUN
+Reaches optimality and is implementable, at the cost of a greater preemption and migrations (but no deadline misses up to 100% actual CPU utilization)